-On the first tab, we configure for the employee the visibility of their personal data.
+On the first tab, we configure the visibility of their personal data for the employee.

 Select See about themselves, and find access to editing custom fields in the employee profile.
 Usually, on the first tab, an employee can edit almost all fields of their card.

 None: by selecting this value, the employee does not see the selected field in the profile.

 View: this field is shown to the employee on the card for viewing only.

 Edit: the employee sees and can edit this field.

 Then we select the employee's access to the rest of the system functionality in their profile.

 In all the following tabs, the settings are identical.
 The main feature is that they give access to the personal data of other employees.